mbabynames search ✿

 Hilda Genevieve

-"noble and strong" (Hilda) meets "woman of the people" (Genevieve).
+"battle woman" (Hilda) meets "woman of the people" (Genevieve).
 The combination reads as complete.
 Neither name overshadows the other.
 The hard G in Genevieve gives a clean break after Hilda's open vowel ending.

 Hilda Penelope